A Guide to Accelerating Your Contract Management Process

 Simply having a contract management strategy and processes in place (and using them on an ongoing basis) can improve the outcomes of your contracts.
 But to truly accelerate your contract management results, it’s important to create ongoing opportunities to review and optimize your approach.

 To start, think about which stakeholders should be involved to ensure the closest possible alignment between contracting and other business functions – these would likely include contract management, legal, procurement, and other cross-functional teams responsible for the fulfillment of various types of contracts.
 Next, implement standard contract review and benchmarking practices with the goal of establishing scheduled ongoing periodic assessments of contract performance and trends.
-These regular reviews can help you to improve standardized agreements, identify unaddressed challenges or bottlenecks within existing contract management processes, and continue to refine your practices based on business needs and results.
+These regular reviews can help you to improve standardized agreements, identify unaddressed challenges or bottlenecks within existing contract management workflows, and continue to refine your practices based on business needs and results.